PradeepRajput07/myRetail/readme.txt

 Steps to run the application

 1. Download the application.
-2. Run the command: mvn clean install
+2. Run the command: java -jar <download-file-name>
 3. The application will run on port 8085

 Testing the APi functionality: